decentralizedthoughts/decentralizedthoughts.github.io/start-here.markdown

   - Single-shot [PBFT](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/).

 ## More variants of consensus and broadcast

 - [Approximate agreement](https://decentralizedthoughts.github.io/2022-06-07-approx-agreement-one/) is a variation that considers rational input values.
 - Several [relaxations of Broadcast](/2019-10-22-flavours-of-broadcast/).
+- [Agreement under omission failures with non-uniformity and weak validity](https://decentralizedthoughts.github.io/2025-08-12-non-uniform-weak-validity/) shows how relaxing uniform agreement and strong validity changes what is possible.

 ## More synchronous protocols

 - [Sync HotStuff](/2019-11-12-Sync-HotStuff/).
 - An [optimal optimistically responsive synchronous protocol](/2020-06-12-optimal-optimistic-responsiveness/).
 - A simple, streamlined synchronous protocol called [Streamlet](/2020-05-14-streamlet/).